diemkhangNT/diemkhangnt/README.md

 <h1 align="center">Hi, there!👋</h1>

 <p align="center">
-    <b>Welcome to my page!</b><br><br>
+    <b>Welcome to my profile!</b><br><br>
     <i>
         My name is Khang.<br>
         I'm from HCMC, Vietnam.<br>
         Currently, I'm a final-year student majoring in Software Technology from the IT Department at HUFLIT.
-I'm dynamic, willing to learn, dedicated, responsible, and teamwork.
+I'm dynamic, willing to learn, dedicated, responsible, and teamwork. <br>
         I'm now looking for the opportunity to observe and practice more in software development.<br>
     </i><br>
     <a href="https://www.linkedin.com/in/diemkhangnt-47a0a9234">
         <img src="https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin" alt="LinkedIn">